 - Dry Mango Powder – Add 1/2 tsp amchur powder to give your garlic paneer curry a tangy taste.
 You can add it either while marinating the paneer or in the gravy.

 - Desi Ghee – Replace cooking oil/butter with desi ghee if you want a smooth aroma & taste.
 There’s no problem cooking this recipe in desi ghee, butter or oil.
 Make a choice based on your personal preference.

 - Garlic – If you want a strong garlic flavour, add 4 to 5 chopped garlic while making the curry.
-See that you keep flame low; otherwise, garlic pieces will over fry or burn.
+You keep the the flame low; otherwise, garlic pieces will over fry or burn.
 Burnt garlic will release a bitter taste.

 - Tadka – If available, use butter in the final tadka.
 Butter seems to work excellently in the tempering process.

 - Cooking Cream – You can skip cream if that’s too heavy for you.
 Instead, we have curd, cashews & other items to make gravy smooth & flavourful.

 - Cover after Pouring Tadka – To include the लहसुनि महक & स्वाद it is essential to cover immediately after adding tadka.
 Simply pouring the tadka won’t make any difference.
 You will have to cover & set it for at least 10 minutes.